It’s tough to choose between Portugal or Spain. Check out the difference in cost of living, taxes, culture, and more!

 Security

 Both countries are safe to live in as there is not a huge amount of violence.
-Although there are street crimes, people do get robbed, get their car stolen, their wallets pinched, and bags snatched, and all of those things that happen in European countries do happen in both these countries as well.
+Although there are street crimes, people do get robbed, get their car stolen, their wallets pinched, and bags snatched, and all of those things that happen in other European nations do happen in both these countries as well.

 But from a security point of view, both countries are safe to live in as there is no gun culture and no crimes related to alcoholism.
 Although for a few years, Spain did face terrorist attacks and had a problem with terrorist groups in the past, it is a peaceful place to live.

-With that being said, according to the Global Peace Index, Portugal is the 4th safest and a peaceful country to live in.
-In that same ranking, Spain shows up at the 31st position.
+With that being said, according to the Global Peace Index, Portugal is the 7th safest and a peaceful country to live in.
+In that same ranking, Spain shows up at the 32nd position.
 So there is a significant difference, even if a commoner might not notice the difference in everyday life.

 Immigration Law